Qovery/terraform-provider-qovery/docs/resources/application.md

 ### Optional

+- `arguments` (Set of String) List of arguments of this application.
 - `auto_preview` (Boolean) Specify if the environment preview option is activated or not for this application.
 	- Default: `false`.
 - `build_mode` (String) Build Mode of the application.